haheskja/scp-evaluation/documentation/documentation.md

 ## 4. Applying for package verification

-[DHIS2 SCP Whitelist](https://github.com/dhis2designlab/scp-whitelist) repository contains a list of verified NPM packages.
+[DHIS2 SCP whitelist repository](https://github.com/dhis2designlab/scp-whitelist) contains a list of verified NPM packages.
 Pull requests to this repository will be validated with a GitHub actions workflow.

- To submit your package for verification you would need to modify [`list.csv`](https://github.com/dhis2designlab/scp-whitelist/blob/main/list.csv) file by adding a new line containing your npm package `identifier`and its `version` separated by a comma, e.g. `lodash,4.17.14`.
+ If you want your package verified and added to the list of verified packages, you need to submit your package for verification.
+For that you would need to modify [`list.csv`](https://github.com/dhis2designlab/scp-whitelist/blob/main/list.csv) file by adding a new line containing your NPM package `identifier`and its `version` separated by a comma, e.g. `lodash,4.17.14`.
 Since you do not have a write access to the repository, a change in this file will write it to a new branch in your fork, so you can make a pull request.
 Fill in a title and description and create your pull request, which in turn, will trigger the verification workflow on your package.

 The verification workflow:

-* Checks for verification prerequisites defined in section 3.1 Verification prerequisites
+* Checks for verification prerequisites defined in section __3.1 Verification prerequisites__
 * Lints the code [ESLint](https://www.npmjs.com/package/eslint)
 * Runs [npm audit](https://docs.npmjs.com/cli/v6/commands/npm-audit)

 ## 4. Finding reusable components

-[SCP website](https://dhis2designlab.github.io/scp-website/) provides necessary functionality for finding reusable components within npm packages.
-It fetches and lists all the exported components within npm packages that contain the `dhis2-component-search` keyword in `package.json` file.
+[SCP website](https://dhis2designlab.github.io/scp-website/) provides necessary functionality for finding reusable components within NPM packages.
+It fetches and lists all the exported components within NPM packages that contain the `dhis2-component-search` keyword in `package.json` file.

 The website provides the following filters to narrow search result:
-* __Framework__
+* Framework
   * All: Shows all React and Angular components
   * React: Shows only React components
   * Angular: Shows only Angular components

-* __DHIS2 Version__ : allows filtering on supported DHIS2 version
+* DHIS2 Version : allows filtering on supported DHIS2 version
-* __Show only verified components__: shows the components within the packages that have their latest version verified.
+* Show only verified components: shows the components within the packages that have their latest version verified.

 Each component is represented by a component card that contains the following information:
 * Component name